-- 29.10 The Employer will provide the Union with a copy of any disciplinary letters. - 29.11 The Employer has the authority to impose discipline, which is then subject to the grievance procedure set forth in Article 30.
-Oral reprimands, however, may be processed only through the top internal step of the grievance procedure and cannot be arbitrated.
+- 29.9 The Employer will provide the Union with a copy of any disciplinary letters. - 29.10 The Employer has the authority to impose discipline, which is then subject to the grievance procedure set forth in Article 30.
+Oral reprimands, however, may be processed only through the top internal step of the grievance procedure and cannot be arbitrated. - 29.11 Article 29.4 through Article 29.10 shall not apply to investigations, hearings, and decisions regarding formal Title IX complaints against employees.
+Title IX investigations, hearings, and decisions shall be conducted in accordance with, and subject to, applicable law and Employer policy.
+Should the Federal Title IX regulations change substantially, either Party may request to open discussions regarding Article 29.11.